mahulo2009/RoboND-Perception-Project/writeup_template.md

 ![alt text][image5]

 ## Pipeline including clustering for segmentation implemented.

 In the second exercise a ros node written in python has been done.
-This node subscribe to the topic /sensor_stick/point clould in order to receive a Point Clould similar to the previous excersice, a tablepot with several objects on top.
-After appying several filters, the same
+This node subscribes to the topic /sensor_stick/point_clould in order to receive a Point Clould similar to the previous exercise, a tablepot with several objects on top.
+After appying several filters, the same than in the exercise 1, the inliers, the tabletop, is published into the /pcl_table topic.
+An additional step is done to apply a Euclidean Clustering for the outlier, the objects on the tabletop.
+A different color is given to every detected object in the scene.
+The result is published into /pcl_object topic.

+![alt text][image6]

+![alt text][image7]